GER 496C – Capstone Course, and Ger 596C graduate course: German Culture and Literature from ca. 800 to 2024. Spring 2024

 Jan.
 15: Introduction.
 What have you learned, what major texts have you studied so far?

 Stellen Sie sich kurz vor und nennen Sie einen Text, den Sie bisher während Ihres Studiums am liebsten gelesen haben.
 Schreiben Sie dies erst kurz auf, dann interviewen Sie die anderen im Seminar.
-Anschliessen hören wir, was jeder über die anderen zu sagen hat.
+Anschliessend hören wir, was jeder über die anderen zu sagen hat.
 Hausaufgabe: Beginnen Sie auch schon mit Ihrem Journal/Tagebuch, indem Sie eine ganze Seite über sich selbst schreiben, ev. auch mit Foto.
 Rein biographisch, wie: geboren am, in, Eltern, Geschwister, Schule, Abschluss, Hobbies, Reiseerfahrungen, spezielle Interessen, Arbeitserfahrung, Zukunftsplaene, etc.

 Was ist ihre Lieblingsstadt in den deutschsprachigen Laendern?
 Wo sind Sie schon einmal gewesen?
 Was war besonders an der Stadt?
 Wenn Sie noch nicht in D, CH oder A gewesen sind, welche Stadt würden Sie gerne besuchen, und warum?
 Fragen Sie Ihren Partner, welche Stadt er/sie gewählt hat.